RUB-NDS/PRET/README.md

 ## PRET
 ### Printer Exploitation Toolkit

 Is your printer secure?
-Test
+Test it before someone else does.

 ### The Files